 Two months ago I spent my entire day working on my novel, drinking copious amounts of coffee, and sometimes getting dressed to do the aforementioned at a coffee shop instead of in my PJ’s at home.
 Usually when I’ve run out of said coffee.
 Okay only when I run out of said coffee.

-My parents and I had a little pow wow about the situation.
-We all agreed that we couldn’t in good conscious let the children stay in that environment.
+My parents and I had a little pow-wow about the situation.
+We all agreed that we couldn’t in good conscience let the children stay in that environment.
 Long story short, two judges agreed.
-So now my single ass, lives with her parents (at thirty no less) to help mold two young minds (I hope you caught the sarcasm there).
+So now my single ass lives with her parents (at thirty no less) to help mold two young minds (I hope you caught the sarcasm there).

 Luke gets put on timeout a lot.
 A LOT – A LOT.
 His latest game has been telling his sister to do things he’s just been told not to.

 “Luke, stop sitting on the cat.
 Get off of him, he doesn’t like it,” I say.